sjmudd/percona-pam-plugin-for-mysql/README.md

 ## Usage

-Call `build_one` with appropriate paramters to create the spec file and run the build.
+On the *build* host call `build_one` with appropriate parameters to create the spec file and run the build.

 Required parameters are:
 - `<mysql-tag>` to build against, e.g. `mysql-8.0.37`, `mysql-8.4.0`